Ludeme/LudiiAICompetition/README.md

 To stay up-to-date with any new announcements about Ludii or the Ludii AI competition, keep an eye out on:
 1. Our twitter: https://twitter.com/ludiigames
 2. Our forums: https://ludii.games/forums/forumdisplay.php?fid=19

+**Note: if you are planning to participate, we would appreciate already sending us an email just to inform us of that.**
+This can allows us to get a rough idea of how many submissions to expect.

 ---